 Guide to Laguindingan

-The municipality of Laguindingan is a 4th class municipality in the 2nd district of Misamis Oriental province, in Northern Mindanao, Philippines.
-It consists of 11 barangay with the following names: Aromahon, Gasi, Kibaghot (San Isidro), Lapad, Liberty, Mauswagon, Moog, Poblacion, Sambulawan, Sinai, and Barangay Tubajon.
+Laguindingan is a municipality located in the 2nd district of Misamis Oriental province in Northern Mindanao, Philippines.
+It is composed of 11 barangays, which are: Aromahon, Gasi, Kibaghot (also known as San Isidro), Lapad, Liberty, Mauswagon, Moog, Poblacion, Sambulawan, Sinai, and Tubajon.

 Laguindingan Airport

-Laguindingan Airport is the main airport that serves the cities of Cagayan de Oro and Iligan, as well as the provinces of Misamis Oriental and Lanao del Norte in Northern Mindanao, Philippines.
-It is classified as a Principal Domestic Airport Class 1 by the Civil Aviation Authority of the Philippines, a body of the Department of Transportation responsible for implementing policies on civil aviation to assure safe, economical, and efficient air travel and the handling of operations at airports.
+Laguindingan Airport is the primary airport serving the cities of Cagayan de Oro and Iligan, as well as the provinces of Misamis Oriental and Lanao del Norte in Northern Mindanao, Philippines.
+It is classified as a Principal Domestic Airport Class 1 by the Civil Aviation Authority of the Philippines, a departmental body responsible for implementing policies on civil aviation to ensure safe, economical, and efficient air travel and the handling of airport operations.

 Explore the Scenic Beauty of Don Carlos, Bukidnon